bloombloombloom/Bloom/src/TargetController/README.md

 It is the invoker's responsibility to ensure that all const references to descriptor objects, passed to the TargetController, are still valid at the time the TargetController services the command.
 If the TargetController encounters a dangling reference, undefined behaviour will occur.
-See the "master target descriptor" for more.
+See the "managed target descriptor" for more.

 #### Thread-safe access of the target descriptor - the "managed target descriptor object"